-As we previously considered in detail, Stalin and Mao Tse-tung were increasingly distrustful of each other in Moscow when Washington came out with a series of important measures for Asia on the basis of its "China White Paper".
-The Truman statement of 5 January 1950, as is well known, made clear the US intention of not interfering in the Taiwan affair, and Secretary of State Acheson's speech at the National Press Club on 12 January, indicated that the US defence line in Asia ran from the Aleutians through Japan and Okinawa to the Philippines, thus excluding the Republic of Korea and Taiwan from the area of vital strategic importance to the US.
+As we previously considered in detail, Stalin and Mao Ze-dong were increasingly distrustful of each other in Moscow when Washington came out with a series of important measures for Asia on the basis of its "China White Paper".
+The Truman statement of 5 January 1950, as is well known, made clear that the US did not intend to interfere in the Taiwan affair.
+Secretary of State Acheson's speech at the National Press Club on 12 January indicated that the US defence line in Asia ran from the Aleutians through Japan and Okinawa to the Philippines, thus excluding the Republic of Korea and Taiwan from the area of vital strategic importance to the US.
 This official stand revealed by Washington naturally brought considerable dissatisfaction and irritation to the Syngman Rhee regime in Seoul.

-It is now known that, while these guidelines of US policy in Asia were being revealed, people in the policy-making machinery in Washington, confronted with the major circumstancial changes of the three losses; i.e., "the loss of nuclear monopoly" in August, 1949, "the loss of China" in

-October, 1949, and "the loss of Chinese Titoism" after the conclusion of the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance in February 1950, were beginning to work out a new Asian policy.
-Changes in US policy in Asia as reflected in the National Secruity Council documents ranging from NSC-48/1 and NSC-48/2 of December 1949, to NSC-68 of April 1950, have already been analyzed in detailed studies.
-6 In Washington, policy-makers were preparing for the shift from NSC-48/1 to NSC-48/2 and further for the changeover to a global military expansion policy of anti-communism or the concept of the "globalization of containment" apparent in NSC-68.
-However, it is very significant for our consideration that although these documents show the basic orientation in US Asian policy, as Dean Acheson recalled in retrospect, NSC-68 was designed as a blueprint and material for brain-storming among the staff in top government circles and that the President had not made any decision on it.
-With respect to Korea on the eve of the hostilities, especially, none of the NSC documents recognized any need for US military intervention.
-They were in agreement with the officially announced policy of Washington in this respect.
+It is now known that, while these guidelines of US policy in Asia were being revealed, people in the policy-making machinery in Washington, confronted with the major circumstantial changes of the three losses ("the loss of nuclear monopoly" in August 1949, "the loss of China" in October 1949, and "the loss of Chinese Titoism" after the conclusion of the Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance in February 1950) were beginning to work out a new Asian policy.
+Changes in US policy in Asia as reflected in the National Security Council documents ranging from NSC-48/1 and NSC-48/2 of December 1949, to NSC-68 of April 1950, have already been analysed in detailed studies.
+In Washington, policy-makers were preparing for the shift from NSC-48/1 to NSC-48/2 and further for the changeover to a global military expansion policy of anti-communism or the concept of the "globalization of containment" apparent in NSC-68.
+It is significant that although these documents show the basic orientation in US Asian policy, as Dean Acheson recalled in retrospect,?
+NSC-68 was designed as a blueprint and material for brainstorming among the staff in top government circles; the President had not made any decision on it.
+On the eve of the hostilities, none of the NSC documents recognized any need for US military intervention in Korea.
+In this respect they were in agreement with the officially announced policy of Washington.

-In connection with this perilous situation on the eve of the Korean War, it should be noted first of all that Washington, seriously disappointed with the political status quo in the Republic of Korea, was beginning to despair of the country under Syngman Rhee and was consequently losing enthusiasm about defending it.
-This sobering fact is discernible from documents of the testimonies given in Washington in the period and from the official telegrams exchanged between US Ambassador Muccio in Soul and the State Department in Washington.
+It should be noted that Washington was at this time seriously disappointed with the political status quo in the Republic of Korea.
+It was beginning to despair of the country under Syngman Rhee and was consequently losing enthusiasm about defending it.
+This sobering fact is discernible from documents of the testimonies given in Washington in the period and from the official telegrams exchanged between US Ambassador Muccio in Seoul and the State Department in Washington.

 It may be said that this US view of the Republic of Korea closely resembles the way President Carter's Administration now looks at that country after the lapse of a quarter century.
-Washington then was increasingly disillusioned by President Rhee's resourcelessness in curbing inflation and even doubtful of his suitability as a ruler while the US was also annoyed by his version of "democracy" which apparently did not prevent him from arbitrarily puttingoff general elections.
-10
+Washington then was increasingly disillusioned by President Rhee's inability to curb inflation and even doubtful of his suitability as a ruler.
+Another annoyance was his version of "democracy" which apparently did not prevent him from arbitrarily putting off general elections.